rhyolight/numenta.org/news/_posts/2015-03-11-upcoming-events.md

 ---
+category: news
-layout: blogpost
+layout: listitem
 title: Upcoming Events
-category: news
 ---

 There are 3 upcoming events this Spring.
 You can find out more about them on our [events page]({{ site.baseurl }}/events.html), but here is a short summary: